Mercury

 How to Pronounce Mercury

 Our model has identified 3 different pronunciations for the name Mercury.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 82.1% confident that Mercury is pronounced as MER-kyer-ee.
-The next most likely pronunciation is MER-kyue-ree, at 10.3% confidence.
+Our model is 82.1% confident that Mercury is pronounced as MER-kyer-ee, which has 3 syllables.
+The next most likely pronunciation is MER-kyue-ree, at 10.3% confidence, with 3 syllables.

 MER-kyer-ee (3 syllables)